PaulLay1/Ambassador-File/README.md

 If you have it downloaded onto such computers or laptops, it will become a simple HTML file, leading you to the launch of the browser when you easily click the file or icon on desktop.

-To open up in editors like VS Code and TextEdit, right-click the HTML file, select "Open with", and select the aforementioned editior from the dropdown menu.
+To open up in editors like VS Code and TextEdit, right-click the HTML file, select "Open with", and select the aforementioned editiors from the dropdown menu.